 Over the years, I’ve had the pleasure of training more than 1,500 scuba instructors.
 So I can tell you with full authority that being a scuba instructor can be one of those jobs you enjoy doing each and every day of your life.
 But believe it or not, fun just isn’t enough, because after awhile, even having fun can get old.
 (Trust me, it’s true.)
 What has continued to motivate me over the years more than even the fun, is the challenge.
 What other activity allows a teacher to deal in subjects as diverse as physics, physiology, marine science, mechanics, physical education, psychology and even public relations?
 You also have to have some pretty good counseling skills.
 Scuba instructors bring a whole new meaning to the term “jack-of-all-trades.”
 Our job believe it or not is at times tough, demanding and often unappreciated, but it’s never boring.

 Still another reason that I was drawn to the profession is the opportunity for travel.
 I was reminded of this recently when I received the third renewal of my passport.
-Leafing through my old passports, I noticed stamps and visas from dozens of countries in the Caribbean, Middle East, Asia and Pacific.
+Leafing through my old passports, I noticed stamps and visas from dozens of countries in the Caribbean, Middle East, Asia, and Pacific.
 I did more than 90 percent of those trips because of my career, and I paid for very few of them personally.
 Not a bad feat for someone who, as a kid, didn’t even know anyone who had a passport.
 My experience is anything but unusual.
 I’ve known colleagues who make my travel exploits look like I never left home.
 These are folks who’ve spent their entire lives as “travelers,” stopping to work only when the funds got low.
 And with a scuba instructor’s qualification, they never had a problem getting a job.

-Of course, there are two sides to every story, so what’s the reality of becoming an instructor?
+Of course, there are two sides to every story, so what’s the reality of becoming a scuba instructor?
 Any seasoned dive professional who has been in a management role can tell you that the diving industry is really no different from any other business.
 No doubt, there are lots of people out there who hold instructor ratings and would love to work in a resort.
 Still, demand typically exceeds supply.
 Why this is so is the first sobering reality of life in the dive business.
 Unfortunately, for many who have the dream, their perception is nowhere close to reality.
 Often, their idea of working in a resort means little more than getting a paycheck for being on vacation, and that’s no more the case in diving than it is in any job.
 As a result, while there are hordes of folks looking to “work in paradise,” when the rubber meets the road, there are never enough people with the right attitude and qualifications to meet the employment demand.

 Assuming you’re still interested and you think you have what it takes, what’s the employment potential?
 Industry estimates are that there are about 2,000-2,500 dive stores in North America and about 600-700 dive resorts in the Caribbean basin.
 The Pacific and Southeast Asia are growing by leaps and bounds, but to what degree is really difficult to quantify.
 Certainly, given the immense area, there are far more opportunities in the Pacific than in the Caribbean.
 Dive stores, on average, employ 2.5 people full time and about four part-timers.
 Resorts often employ twice that number in their dive operations.
 In terms of the potential pool of employees, each year the various diver training organizations certify in the neighborhood of 8,000 instructors.
 Of that number, probably 2,000 or less seek full-time positions.
 So what about the other 6,000 or so?